burt202/lite-uploader/README.md

 According to [gs.statcounter.com](http://gs.statcounter.com), as of Jan 2012 the browser versions listed above should account for approx 60% of all internet users

 ## Changelog

+1.3.1
+* Adds version and link at the top of un-minified js

 1.3.0